Fraud Blocker

-Tempe Criminal Lawyer
+Tempe Criminal Defense Lawyer

 Criminal convictions can impact your life negatively now and well into the future.
 If you are a resident of Tempe or an out-of-state Arizona State University (ASU) student—and you’ve been arrested and charged with a crime—it is crucial to contact a Tempe criminal defense attorney immediately.

 The legal team at Grand Canyon Law Group has years of experience protecting the rights of defendants, whether in court or during behind-the-scenes negotiations.
 As a former prosecutor, our lead attorney—Ryan McPhie—has handled thousands of criminal cases from the prosecution side and from the defense side.
 This experience working as both a prosecutor and a defense attorney is invaluable for our clients.
-Call us today for a free consultation at (480) 400-55554.
+Call us today for a free consultation at (928) 378-36004.

 Grand Canyon Law Group has successfully represented numerous individuals charged with crimes in Tempe.
 Many of our clients have been so pleased with Grand Canyon Law Group’s representation that they have left testimonials lauding the firm’s work.
 Below we highlight some of our past results.

 In the summer of 2017, Grand Canyon Law Group assisted a driver whom police pulled over for driving with his bright lights on.
 The officer smelled alcohol on the driver’s breath, took him to the police station, and charged him with DUI.
-Ryan McPhie was able get the criminal charges dismissed.
+Ryan McPhie was able to get the criminal charges dismissed.

 Grand Canyon Law Group has also managed to have DUI charges reduced to reckless driving in many past cases.
 In June 2017, a former client praised Ryan McPhie on his unwavering pursuit of justice, his forthrightness, and his knowledge of the law after achieving such a result and saving his career.